nazar-pc/ronion/spec.md

 | DATA            | 6             |

 ### Routing path construction
+Before routing path construction happens, application layer MUST select:
+* encryption algorithm for end-to-end authenticated encryption
+* stream cipher for re-wrapping
+* a list of nodes (represented by their addresses) that will together form a routing path

 Routing path construction is started by initiator with sending `CREATE_REQUEST` command(s) to the first node in routing path in order to create the first routing path segment and receives `CREATE_RESPONSE` command(s) back.

-After last `CREATE_RESPONSE` each side should have:
+After last `CREATE_RESPONSE` received by initiator each side should have:
 * A pair of re-wrapping stream ciphers with unique random initial data that will be used for messages re-wrapping
 * A pair of unique objects for messages encryption and decryption

-We have 2 stream ciphers with their data and 2 encryption/decryption object so that data can be sent from initiator and to initiator independently.
+There will be 2 stream ciphers with their initial data and 2 encryption/decryption objects so that data can be sent by initiator and towards initiator independently (full-duplex).

 Then initiator sends `EXTEND_REQUEST` command(s) to the first node in order to extend the routing path by one more segment to the second node and receives `EXTEND_RESPONSE` command(s) back.
 Initiator keeps sending `EXTEND_REQUEST` commands to the last node in current routing path until last node in routing path is responder, at which point routing path is ready to send data back and forth.